 They do have some health problems, like all big dogs.
 Hip dysplasia is the most common, they will become obese if you let them, and they can also suffer from bloat, eyelid problems, and demodectic mange.

 The average life of a Cane Corso is 10 to 11 years.
 If a potential owner has experience handling dogs, is willing to socialize and train his Cane Corso, and is in need of a superb personal protection animal, this one can do the job.

 Rottweilers were actually developed by the Romans for herding, but they were later developed to pull carts, drive livestock to market, and then to serve the military, to serve on search and rescue missions, work with the police, and act as guide dogs.

-The most important role has been as a watchdog, a guard dog, and as a personal protection dog.
-They are big (up to about 60 kilos, 130 pounds), intelligent, and easy to train, so they usually dominate schutzhund (personal protection dog) competitions.
+The most important role has been as a watchdog, a guard dog, and a personal protection dog.
+They are big (up to about 60 kilos, 130 pounds), intelligent, and easy to train, so they usually dominate Schutzhund (personal protection dog) competitions.

 Rotties are usually healthy, but they can suffer from hip dysplasia, like almost all large breeds.
 They are also prone to developing eyelid problems and become obese if fed too much and not exercised.

 They usually only live 9 or 10 years.
 Their fierce appearance, protective attitude, and aloofness with strangers make this among the best personal protection dogs available.
 They are not as mobile or quick as the Doberman, however, so I would prefer one of these as a guard and a Doberman or Cane Corso as a personal companion instead.